 We have read the IRS documents, and looked at comments from nonprofits just like yours to recommend the best practices when filling out a 501(c)(3) application.

 This article will cover the three areas to help make your filing easy to manage:

 Let’s jump in!

 As with anything, preparation is key to success (and maybe saving a few headaches!).
+This preparation will save you in the long run when you start the process of registering your nonprofit.
 Let's start on the right foot, you're almost there.

 There are a few things you will need to to gather and have in place before you start the 501(c)(3) application process.

 The first step of preparing your 501(c)(3) application is to become a legally formed entity.
 To do this you will need to have your articles of incorporation approved by your state.